Also available in: French

 In addition to providing an unparalleled feeling of well-being and freedom, kayaking is a sport that allows you to maintain a straight line (or “track better” if using paddling lingo), than canoes.
-Instead of dodging madly from side to side the balanced strokes of a kayaker help keep the boat moving straight and steady.
+Instead of switching constantly from side to side, the balanced strokes of a kayaker help keep the boat moving straight and steady.

 For a leisurely paddle on a small lake or hugging the shoreline of larger lakes, recreational kayaks are your best bet.
 Between 9-12 feet long and much wider than their lengthier cousins, what these types of kayaks lack in speed they make up for in stability.

 Longer touring boats, on the other hand, are better suited to bigger bodies of water such as the Great Lakes or Georgian Bay.
 Narrower and with a few more feet under you these boats are designed to handle big swells and choppier seas.
-Their size also means larger weight capacity for extended trips which brings me to a very important subject when it comes to kayaks…bulkheads.
+Their size also means larger weight capacity for extended trips which leads to a very important subject when it comes to kayaks…bulkheads.
 It can be a good idea to master recreational kayaking before you try on sea or river kayaking.

 - Make sure your kayak is stable.
 Most kayaks will have at least one bulkhead.
 It’s a piece of foam mounted inside the hull that keeps cargo hatches dry for gear storage.
 They also give the boat more buoyancy which makes them more stable and faster in the water.
-Recreational kayaks will usually have one in the stern (in sailor jargon that’s the rear and the bow is the front) while touring boats will have at least two – one at each end – so you can balance your cargo on overnight trips.
+Recreational kayaks will usually have one in the stern (in sailor’s jargon that’s the rear and the bow is the front) while touring boats will have at least two – one at each end – so you can balance your cargo on overnight trips.

-You’re not going anywhere without this one and the lighter the better.
+- Paddle – You’re not going anywhere without this one and the lighter the better.
 Heavier aluminum paddles are the least expensive but the extra weight can tire you out quicker and puts more strain on your upper body.
 Also note that the curve of your paddle should point towards the back of the kayak.
 Your hands should be positioned on the paddle at a width slightly wider than your shoulders.

-Whether you’re out for a day or a week a soggy sandwich or wet gear can ruin an outing.
-Have at least one dry bag to keep your essentials dry and you worry free.
+- Dry bag – Whether you’re out for a day or a week, a soggy sandwich or wet gear can ruin an outing.
+Have at least one dry bag to keep your essentials dry and you worry-free.